Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    atom

      The leaves of an S-expression or an expression.
 It is an object that has no structure below it.
-     See also "Atomic Primitives" in the Mathics documentation for builtin-functions which
+     See also "Atomic Primitives" in the Mathics documentation for builtin-functions.

+     Note that the Mathics parser's Atoms are a subset of Mathics Atoms.
+For example, a Complex number from the parser appears as a multiplication of the constant ``I`` possibly followed by an addition.

    apply